jsantell/ImpactStorage/README.md

 <pre>
     this.storage = new ImpactStorage();

-    // Initialize high score as 0 if no high score exists this.storage.initUnset('highScore', 0);
+    // Initialize high score as 0 if 'highScore' does not exist this.storage.initUnset('highScore', 0);
 </pre>
 During the update loop that determines whether or not the current score should override the score in localStorage: